Natural Coconut Shampoo Bar

 This is where they get you.
 Synthetic detergents can have a great feel to them simply because of the chemicals used.
 And since they coat your hair you’ll end up feeling like your hair is “healthy and shiny.”
 Shiny, sure.
 Healthy?
 Probably some doubt about that.

-Even after using a vinegar rinse you still may take an adjustment period where your hair may have a waxy feel after washing.
+Even after using a vinegar rinse you still will likely have an adjustment period where your hair may have a waxy feel after washing.
 The vinegar wash is helpful for reducing this, as is our Conditioner bar, but time will also be your friend here.
 Just hang with it.
 If you simply do not like it (not everything works for everyone), this makes a great bath bar as well.

 This maybe the most important step to making sure you are happy with your experience, and your hair is happy as well!
-Make up a little bottle of vinegar rinse (Approximately 10- 25% vinegar to 75-90% water.
+Make up a little bottle of vinegar rinse (Anywhere from a few tablespoons AC Vinegar per gallon of water to a 10/90 vinegar/water ratio.
 I recommend AC vinegar, but you may want to try another kind.
 If trying another kind, I would recommend researching first to make sure it’s safe for your hair.), and keep it in the shower.
 All it takes is a small amount after shampooing, and if the smell bothers you just rinse it out with cold water before you step out of the shower.
 After the initial adjustment period we suggest only using the vinegar rinse every few showers or it may dry out your hair!

 Epsom salts are a great way to help your scalp and hair as well.
 Now, I have to give a warning/disclaimer up front.
 This may not work for you depending on your hair and scalp.
 We recommend testing on a small part of your scalp before proceeding.
 If you have any itchiness or burning, or any abnormal reaction rinse immediately!
 You could have an allergic reaction to anything, Epsom salts included.
 If you have any medical condition, like always, check with your doctor before using.
 However, using Epsom salts on your hair/scalp are used for a variety of hair issues.